byzdotme/spring-static-autowire/README.md

 ## Real-world Example

 See the [`spring-static-autowire-test`](./spring-static-autowire-test) module for a fully working Spring Boot demo application.
-Run it with `./gradlew :spring-static-autowire-test:bootRun` and observe the logs.
+Run it with `mvn spring-boot:run` and observe the logs.

 ---